Plaintiffs from low-income communities, education advocates will monitor implementation of new education funding commitment over next seven years

 “The funding promised by the Student Opportunity Act, as long as it reaches the classroom, will be transformative for students in Massachusetts.
 But legislative leaders have already predicted a difficult road ahead in fully funding this promise,” said Denise DaPonte Mussotte, the mother of four Fall River students who are plaintiffs in the case.
 “We will keep a close watch on Beacon Hill over the next seven years to make sure lawmakers fulfill their pledge to provide every student with a high-quality education no matter where they live, their family income, the color of their skin, the language they speak at home or the services they need to succeed.”

-More than a dozen children and their parents from Chelsea, Chicopee, Fall River, Haverhill, Lowell, Orange, and Springfield, as well as the New England Area Conference of the NAACP and the Chelsea Collaborative, whose members include parents and students in those seven underfunded school districts, filed the lawsuit — Mussotte v.
-Peyser — in June in Massachusetts Supreme Judicial Court.
-The lawsuit accuses the defendants of ignoring the constitutional mandate requiring the Commonwealth to fund a quality education for all students.
+In June, Mussotte joined more than a dozen children and their parents from Chelsea, Chicopee, Fall River, Haverhill, Lowell, Orange, and Springfield, as well as the New England Area Conference of the NAACP and the Chelsea Collaborative to file the lawsuit known as Mussotte v.
+Peyser with the Massachusetts Supreme Judicial Court.
+The lawsuit accuses state education officials of ignoring the constitutional mandate requiring the Commonwealth to fund a quality education for all students.